microsoft/vscode-docs/docs/editor/userdefinedsnippets.md

 ### Choice

 Placeholders can have choices as values.
-The syntax is a comma-separated enumeration of values, enclosed with the pipe-character, e.g. `${1|one,two,three|}`.
-When inserted and selected choices will prompt the user to pick one of the values.
+The syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
+When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.

 ### Variables